Ze7111/Ze7111/README.md

 - Rust, Swift, C++, Python, and more!

 ### ⚡ Fun Fact
-I co-founded Neorain, focusing on innovative software development and education.
+I co-founded Helix Organization, focusing on innovative software development and education.

 ---